CyVerse-learning-materials/RNASeq-2019/index.rst

 ..
 Note::

-Click the below button for quick launch of RMTA-deseq2 analysis
+Click the below button for quick launch of Rstudio-DESeq2 VICE app

 	|RMTA-deseq2|_